AEGEE/MyAEGEE/README.md

 ## Pre-requisites: installations required
 install [Virtualbox](https://www.virtualbox.org/wiki/Downloads) first, then [Vagrant](https://www.vagrantup.com/downloads.html).
 Even if you have a linux box, this is **very** recommended.
 If you decide to not do it, *sigh...* but don't come to cry to us.

-[Install docker and docker-compose](https://docs.docker.com/compose/install/) (make sure you install the correct versions: tested with Docker CE 19.03.1 and docker-compose 1.24.1)
+If you decide you know better than us, [install docker and docker-compose](https://docs.docker.com/compose/install/) on your Windows machine, instead of Virtualbox and Vagrant.
+(Make sure you install the correct versions: tested with Docker CE 19.03.1 and docker-compose 1.24.1)

+Note: if you use Vagrant, Docker will be already automatically on the virtual machine.

+Memory requirements for the VM bootstrapped with Vagrant: 2GB (i.e. you need a machine with at least 3GB physical RAM)

 ## Pre-requisites: URL mapping